 Statute of Limitations for Filing a Truck Accident Claim in Florida

 It’s important to pursue your injury claim as soon as possible after a truck accident.
-This is because commercial truck accidents often require extensive investigation to not only determine how the accident occurred but who is at fault.
+Commercial truck accidents often require extensive investigations to determine how the accident occurred and who is at fault.
 You also have a deadline to bring your claim to court.

-Under Florida law, you have four years from the date of your accident to file a personal injury lawsuit.
+Under Florida law, you typically have two years from the date of your truck accident to file a personal injury lawsuit.
 This deadline used to be four years, but the law changed on March 24, 2023 to provide less time to legally act.
 Accordingly, if your Largo truck accident happened after this date, you have two years to file your lawsuit.

 This may sound like a long time, but delaying your claim can allow crucial evidence to be lost.
 It can also make it challenging to prove liability and the extent of your damages.
 Contact an experienced injury attorney in Largo as soon as possible to protect your claim.